DanielxPan/ap-forecast-pipeline/README.md

 RPA and a Python script solve different halves of this problem, and neither one is a good tool for the other's half:

-- The statement portal is a web app behind SSO with no public API for this account tier — RPA (UI automation) is the practical way to pull files out of it on a schedule, unattended.
+- The invoice system is a web app behind SSO with no public API for this account tier — RPA (UI automation) is the practical way to pull files out of it on a schedule, unattended.
 - Once the files exist on disk, this is a text-extraction and